isitsamgallon/ashen/src/site/notes/Gods & Heralds/Somnora/Somnora.md

 - Creatures sacred to Somnora include dusk moths that carry fragments of dreams, star-furred dream hounds that guard the sleeping mind, and glass-eyed owls that see into the soul's quiet depths.

 ### Mythos & Legends
 Somnora, goddess of Dreams, Sleep, Secrets, Illusion, and the Unconscious, walks the unseen paths between waking and oblivion.
-Born from the will of [[Gods & Heralds/Eldros/Eldros\|Eldros]] to tend what lies beyond mortal awareness, she was shaped from silence, starlight, and the breath between thoughts.
+Born from the will of [[Eldros]] to tend what lies beyond mortal awareness, she was shaped from silence, starlight, and the breath between thoughts.
 While her father maintains balance in the waking world, Somnora guards the realm of slumberwhere memories drift, truths hide, and the soul wanders free.

 She did not come into the world with sound or fury, but with a sigh that blanketed the world in its first true sleep.
 From that stillness, her domain blossomed: a boundless dreamscape where time flows strangely and thoughts take form.
 Somnora weaves illusions and visions through the minds of mortals, offering comfort, insight, or sometimes, subtle warnings.